4 Consideration of the evidence

 Clinical effectiveness

-4.8 The Committee was aware that EGFR mutation status was not recorded in half of the patients in the SATURN trial.
+The Committee was aware that EGFR mutation status was not recorded in half of the patients in the SATURN trial.
 It noted however that of the patients who were tested, a small proportion (11%) had activated EGFR mutations, and that this subgroup gained substantially more benefit from erlotinib than the trial population as a whole.
 It also heard from clinical specialists that these patients have a better prognosis with treatment than other patients with non-small-cell lung cancer.
-However, the Committee was aware that patients with EGFR mutations were unlikely to receive erlotinib maintenance treatment in UK clinical practice because NICE recommends gefitinib as an option for the first-line treatment in this group rather than chemotherapy ('Gefitinib for the first-line treatment of locally advanced or metastatic non-small-cell lung cancer' [NICE technology appraisal guidance 192]).
+However, the Committee was aware that patients with EGFR mutations were unlikely to receive erlotinib maintenance treatment in UK clinical practice because NICE recommends gefitinib as an option for the first-line treatment in this group rather than chemotherapy (in NICE's technology appraisal guidance on gefitinib for the first-line treatment of locally advanced or metastatic non-small-cell lung cancer).
 The Committee was therefore concerned that some of the survival benefit of maintenance treatment with erlotinib demonstrated in the SATURN trial would not be seen in clinical practice because patients with EGFR mutations would usually receive gefitinib and would therefore not be eligible for maintenance treatment with erlotinib.

 Cost effectiveness

-4.19 The Committee noted the manufacturer's claim that pemetrexed maintenance treatment had been recommended in TA190 for patients with non-squamous disease despite ICER estimates from the ERG exceeding £50,000 per QALY gained.
+The Committee noted the manufacturer's claim that pemetrexed maintenance treatment had been recommended in NICE's technology appraisal guidance on pemetrexed for the maintenance treatment of non-small-cell lung cancer for patients with non-squamous disease despite ICER estimates from the ERG exceeding £50,000 per QALY gained.
 However, the Committee understood that many considerations were taken into account by the Committee when finalising its appraisal of pemetrexed maintenance treatment, which subsequently decreased the ICER below £50,000 per QALY gained.

 • The treatment is indicated for patients with a short life expectancy, normally less than 24 months.